Subscribe Now

 Giacomo stresses the importance of the patient perspective, particularly patient-focused data, to gain a broad and deep understanding of quality-of-life issues, especially for heterogenous diseases such as Fabry disease.
 He explains: “Understanding patient experiences in health outcome measurements and treatment can help optimise future patient care.
 Patients are the beginning and the end of our journey and the reason I go to the office every day.”

 Fabry disease is a rare, progressive, potentially life-threatening lysosomal storage disorder that leads to the progressive accumulation of abnormal deposits of a fatty substance in blood vessel walls throughout a person’s body.
 It is a multisystemic organ disease and patients experience a wide range of signs and symptoms including episodes of pain, impaired peripheral sensation, and eventually end-organ failure of the kidneys, heart and the cerebrovascular system.
-Fabry disease occurs in one in 40,000 to 60,000 people.
+Fabry disease is estimated to occur in one in 40,000 to 60,000 males.1

 However, the range of physical symptoms and complications varies from one person to another.
 Disease progression may be influenced by the sex of the individual (male or female) and how the multisystem disease presents, which is classified as either non-classical (mild form) or classical (severe form).